laxa88/wyngine-kha/README.md

 The API may change drastically as I learn new techs and apply them into the overall structure of the engine.
 Please use at your own risk!
 When the engine is ready, you will see a "Getting Started" section below.
 If not, please be patient :)

+# Wyngine 0.3 (update: 27 December 2015)

+Overhauled framework completely, straying from Flixel-based structure.
+Wyngine is now component-based, similar to Unity.
+Existing classes are converted to components which can be added or removed from base WynObjects.
+This allows for WynObjects to be lightweight and customisable -- without any redundant properties like physics, sprites or hitboxes if the game doesn't require any.

 # Wyngine 0.2 (update: 14 December 2015)

 Due to Kha's submodule reliance, legacy Wyngine no longer works with Kha unless you know which commit to revert to for both Kha and its submodules.